Code-Institute-Submissions/Ferdosull-Milestone_Project_02/README.md

 I’d like to say thank you to the photographers who provided the content above via Unsplash, Facebook and the campsites in question for the creation of this ficticious website.
 <br/><br/>

-The Logo for the nav bar is the official Volkswagon Brand logo.
+The Logo used in the nav bar is the official Volkswagon Brand logo.
 It was found at the following location: [www.freebiesupply.com ](https://cdn.freebiesupply.com/logos/large/2x/volkswagen-3-logo-png-transparent.png)
 <br/><br/>

 **Content:** <a name="contact"></a>